tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 X> ### Exercises
-X> Now that you've worked through the first part of this chapter, there are a number of exercises that you can work through to reinforce what you've learnt regarding Django and templating.
+X> Now that you've worked through the first part of this chapter, there are several exercises that you can work through to reinforce what you've learnt regarding Django and templating.
 X>
 X> - Update all other previously defined templates in the Rango app to extend from the new `base.html` template.
 Follow the same process as we demonstrated above.
 Once completed, your templates should all inherit from `base.html`.
 X> - While you're at it, make sure you remove the links from our `index.html` template.
 We don't need them anymore!
 This is because we moved them into `base.html` earlier.
 You can also remove the link to Rango's homepage within the `about.html` template.